codepath/android_guides/Defining-The-ActionBar.md

 </resources>
 ```

-Now you need to add `Toolbar` to your Activity layout file.
-One of the biggest advantages of using the Toolbar widget is that you can place the view anywhere in your layout.
-Below it's placed at the top of the LinearLayout, like the standard ActionBar, but it can be contained in any other type of layout as well.
+Now you need to add a `Toolbar` to your Activity layout file.
+One of the biggest advantages of using the Toolbar widget is that you can place the view anywhere within your layout.
+Below we place the toolbar at the top of a LinearLayout like the standard ActionBar:

 ```xml
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"